-This weekend my pal Kurt came with the aid of choosing something up that he left at my 50th birthday party and allowed me to realize he just turned 60.
+This weekend, my pal Kurt came with the aid of choosing something up that he left at my 50th birthday party and let me realize he had just turned 60.
 Although he doesn’t know the percentage of his real age, “I’m a Perma 55 on the street”.
-On that note, we got to speak about his future, and he shared a few perspectives based totally on his, and his buddies enjoy:
+On that note, we got to speak about his future, and he shared a few perspectives based totally on his and his buddies enjoy:

-While he’s financially relaxed, he enjoys work and is making plans to work at a few degrees for the long term.
-Kurt’s father ran a small production enterprise until he becomes 91 last 12 months, and he felt it helped him psychologically (experience purpose), socially (co-workers and commercial enterprise community), and financially (a few incomes).
+While financially relaxed, he enjoys work and plans to work at a few degrees for the long term.
+Kurt’s father ran a small production enterprise until he turned 91 in the last 12 months, and he felt it helped him psychologically (experience purpose), socially (co-workers and commercial enterprise community), and financially (a few incomes).

-He’s involved he’d lose interest without some work to engage him – “it’s not just about playing golf, placing out within the cabin and traveling like the commercials on TV want you to believe is the aim.
+He’s involved, but he’d lose interest without some work to engage him—“It’s not just about playing golf, hanging out in the cabin, and traveling like the commercials on TV want you to believe is the aim.
 I want to live engaged with entrepreneurial, business, or non-profit activities AND be bodily energetic.”

-He’s fit and desires to stay that manner – he rides mountain motorcycles, skis, and hikes regularly and plans to hold at it for life.
+He’s fit and desires to stay that way—he rides mountain motorcycles, skis, and hikes regularly and plans to keep at it for life.

 For him, the most important matters are control and flexibility.